Assam Career : Tocklai Tea Research Institute Recruitment 2025

-Applications are invited for recruitment of various project based positions or career in Tocklai Tea Research Institute Assam.
+Applications are invited for recruitment of various research based positions or career in Tocklai Tea Research Institute Assam.

-Tocklai Tea Research Institute Assam is inviting applications from eligible candidates for recruitment to the post or career of Project Assistant under a project entitled “Evaluation of package of practices of bio-fertilizer, bio-stimulant and bio-control agents in tea” sponsored by Bomlife pvt.
-Ltd. The Tea Research Association, popularly known as TRA Tocklai, is the oldest and the largest tea research institute globally which looks after the research and development needs of the Indian tea industry.
-It carries out and promotes research on tea with the principal objective of improving overall productivity and quality.
-It is a pioneer in the research and development of tea and an innovator in providing extension services to the tea industry.
-Research on all aspects of tea cultivation happens at Tocklai Tea Research Institute, Jorhat, Assam and at North Bengal R&D Centre, Nagrakata, West Bengal.
-The ten advisory branches of TRA look after 1100 large tea estates and more than 2,00,000 small tea growers.
-The discovery of the Assam tea plant is attributed to Robert Bruce who is supposed to have seen the plant growing wild in some hills near Rangpur (near present Sibsagar), then the capital of Assam, during his visit in 1823 on a trading mission (Ukers, W.H., 1935, All About Tea Vol. I. Tea and Coffee Trade Journal Co., New York).
+Tocklai Tea Research Institute Assam is inviting applications from eligible candidates for recruitment to the post or career of One (01) Junior Research Fellow under a project entitled “Development of a Chitosan-Based Nano-Botanical Biopesticide Using Neem and Karanj Oil and Its Evaluation Against Tea Mosquito Bug, Looper and Red Spider Mite Infesting Tea(214/2023)” sponsored by NTRF at Entomology and Mycology & Microbiology Department, Tea Research Association, Jorhat and North Bengal Regional R&D Centre, Nagrakata, West Bengal.
+The beginning of a new era of tea research in India happen with the establishment of the Scientific Department of Indian Tea Association (ITA) in the year 1900.
+This further strengthen with the creation of the Tocklai Experimental Station in 1911.
+The formation of the Tea Research Association (TRA) in 1964 with Tocklai at the centre of all activities further helped in the expansion of the horizon of tea research to cover the entire Northeast India.
+Research on all aspects of tea cultivation and processing happens at the Tocklai Tea Research Institute, Jorhat, the oldest and the largest research station of its kind in the world.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!